 Matheson described the narrowing of the A2A corridor in the Frontenac Arch as a “choke point for wildlife migration because the habitat is different where it drops off to either side, northeast and southwest.
 The habitat is predominantly pitch pine and granite outcrops with many lakes.”
 And in fact, I see on a map that the Canadian Shield has an hourglass shape where it extends into the U.S. and has a more significant number of lakes and ponds than the sedimentary lands to either side.

-The A2A Collaborative office has since moved to the old municipal building in Lansdowne with David Miller as Executive Director, while the FAB Network office has moved to the community center with Julie Servant as Executive Director.
+The A2A Collaborative office has since moved to the old municipal building in Lansdowne, while the FAB Network office has moved to the community center with Julie Servant as Executive Director.

 Biosphere Reserve is not the only UNESCO designation for the region; in addition, the Rideau Canal has been a World Heritage Site since 2007 in recognition of its historical significance and engineering.
 While the Rideau Canal cutting across the A2A corridor changed the habitat somewhat, the impact of canal construction is probably miniscule compared to the current major transportation route east-west across the Frontenac Arch.
 A four-lane thoroughfare, Highway 401 presents a formidable obstacle for wildlife moving north-south, especially in sections where oncoming traffic is separated by concrete barriers.
 Wyatt confirmed, “Roads are a problem because of the deterrent—some animals simply turn back when encountering the heavy traffic on 401—but also because of mortality.” ( See sidebar “Road Ecology.”)